JS-Koning/aurora_borealis_clone/journal.md

     ![](Images/proj3_fig4.png)

     - This shielding of the earth is to be expected.
 A goal is to find specific initial location(s) ranges and velocity ranges where this does not happen.
+The code is written in such a way, that when the velocity reaches a very low value, the simulation is aborted to increase computing speed.
+This is because stationary particles are not of interest.
     - A beautifull image is shown below with various trajectories.

     ![](Images/proj3_fig5.png)